10 Facts About Ankylosing Spondylitis

 AS typically develops between the ages of 17 and 45, although it can also happen at other ages.
 The first symptoms usually start in the sacroiliac joint.
 You may feel lower back pain that comes and goes, as well as pain and stiffness in the morning or after a period of inactivity.
 Other symptoms include pain and stiffness in other parts of the body, especially the Achilles tendon, the outside of the hips, and along the breastbone.

 It can be difficult to diagnose AS and many people live with a mild form of the disease for years without knowing it.
 An in-depth discussion with your doctor about your symptoms, as well as a physical exam, testing inflammation markers in the blood (CRP and ESR), and imaging tests, can lead to a diagnosis.

 Like many other types of inflammatory arthritis, AS can cause severe, chronic pain in the affected areas of the body.
 In very advanced cases, the disease can cause new bone formation, essentially fusing the spine.
 Sometimes this fusion results in a forward stooped posture called kyphosis.

 At this time, there is no cure for AS.
 However, medications can suppress the disease and manage pain.
 Early treatment is key to keeping mobility and limiting the damage that inflammation can cause.
-Treating AS involves both anti-inflammatory medications and disease modifying drugs, such as methotrexate and the Biologics.
+Treating AS involves both anti-inflammatory medications and disease modifying drugs.
 People react differently to medication, and it may take some time to find a medication that works for you.